ctmrbio/dockerfiles/README.md

 ```

 Replace `ctmrbio` in the above command with a password of your choice.
 The
-`USERID` is set using `id -u`, which replaced by your user ID.
-The `GROUPID`
+`USERID` is set using the command `id -u`, which is replaced by the ID of your
-variable can also be replaced with a GID of your choice if you want to run it
+current user.
+The `GROUPID` variable can also be replaced with a GID of your
-in a folder that is not one of the shared CTMR folders, or on a different system.
+choice if you want to run it in a folder that is not one of the shared CTMR
+folders, or on a different system.

 Use this image with SSH port forwarding to access the RStudio interface running
 inside the container.
 The default hosting port inside the container is `8787`.